 - Take a large pan, heat 30 g of butter and then add the beetroots with the potato.
 Cook until the beetroots get dry (keep it stirred regularly).
 5-10 minutes should be enough.
 Season with salt, black pepper and nutmeg.
 Let it cool down.

 - Put the beetroots in a bowl and add the ricotta, the 2 eggs, the grated Parmigiano Reggiano and the breadcrumbs until you obtain a good texture, like in the photos.

 - Now roll out half of the pasta on a floured surface.
-Usually for this pasta you should do it until it is thin enough to see your hand through (in this way you’ll see the red filling from outside), but I prefer to feel the bite a bit more so I used the manual pasta machine at the second thinnest option.
-Then cut out discs of about 5-6 cm large.
+Usually for this pasta you should do it until it is thin enough to see your hand through (in this way you’ll see the red filling from outside), but I also don’t mind to feel the bite a bit more so sometimes I use the manual pasta machine at the second thinnest option (do as you prefer).
+Then cut out discs as in the photos.
 Add the beetroot filling in the middle, close them into a half moon shape and seal the edges by using a fork.
 Place the casunziei over floured trays.